-We present a new method of Taxonomy Enrichment - Distributional Wiktionary-based synset Ranking (DWRank).
-It combines distributional representations with features from Wiktionary.
-DWRank builds up on the baseline described in Section 4.2.
-We extend the baseline Logistic Regression model with new features that mainly account for the number of occurrences of a synset in the candidate lists of different synset associates (nearest neighbours) of the query word.
+5.2 Distributional Wiktionary-based Synset Ranking (DWRank)

+We extend the presented Logistic Regression model with new features that mainly account for the number of occurrences of a synset in the candidate lists of different synset associates (nearest neighbours) of the query word.
 We introduce the following new features:

-- the number of occurrences (n) of the synset in the merged candidate list and the quantity $log_2(2+n)$ which serves for smoothing, - the minimum, average, and maximum proximity level of the synset in the merged candidate list: - the level is 0 if the synset was added based on similarity with the query word; - the level of 1 is for the immediate hypernyms of the query word; - the level of 2 is for the hypernyms of the hypernyms; - the minimum, average, and maximum similarities of the query word to all words of the synset,
+• the number of occurrences (n) of the synset in the merged candidate list and the quantity $log_2(2+n)$ which serves for smoothing,

-- the features based on hyponyms of a candidate synset ("children-of-parents"): - we extract all hyponyms ("children") of the candidate synset; - for each word/phrase in each hyponym synset we compute their similarity to the query word; - we compute the minimum, average, and maximum similarity for each hyponym synset; - we form three vectors: a vector of minimums of similarities, average similarities, and maximum similarities of hyponym synsets; - for each of these vectors, we compute the minimum, average, and maximum.
+- the minimum, average, and maximum proximity level of the synset in the merged candidate list: - the level is 0 if the synset was added based on similarity with the query word; - the level of 1 is for the immediate hypernyms of the query word; - the level of 2 is for the hypernyms of the hypernyms; - the minimum, average, and maximum similarities of the query word to all words of the synset, - the features based on hyponyms of a candidate synset ("children-of-parents"): - we extract all hyponyms ("children") of the candidate synset; - for each word/phrase in each hyponym synset we compute their similarity to the query word; - we compute the minimum, average, and maximum similarity for each hyponym synset; - we form three vectors: a vector of minimums of similarities, average similarities, and maximum similarities of hyponym synsets; - for each of these vectors, we compute the minimum, average, and maximum.
 We use these resulting 9 numbers as features.